-Each Police user is assigned a unique QID (Police Query Identifier) s.6(c) OIA
+Each Police user is assigned a unique QID (Police Query Identifier), which is used as the login ID for most Police systems.

-.
 You are responsible for all activity undertaken using your login profile so be careful when selecting passwords and PINs, and protect them from other people.